Lead for transformative change.

 Impact Academy is a yearlong fellowship for leaders of educator-preparation programs hosted by Deans for Impact.

 Here, we help you answer the big questions.
 While other leadership programs focus on nuts-and-bolts training for budgeting or accreditation, Impact Academy fellows define a strategy for instructional improvement grounded in equity and learning science.
 Through collaborative learning sessions, case studies, and personalized coaching, you’ll explore topics such as:

 How can I lead my faculty through a deep exploration of cultural responsiveness in our program?
 What data do we need to understand if our teacher-candidates are able to meet the needs of culturally diverse learners?
 See how Dr. Cheryl Holcomb-McCoy addressed these questions at American University.

 How can I lead the School of Education through an innovation initiative, redesigning our approach to meet 21st-century challenges?
 How do I get stakeholders on board with a new vision of teacher preparation that incorporates more field experiences, virtual licensure, and post-graduation mentorship?
 Learn how Dr. Nancy Marchand-Martella led such changes at Purdue University.

 Throughout the year, you’ll be mentored by a veteran dean, benefiting from regular virtual coaching sessions to help you conceptualize and implement transformative change.
 You’ll explore four core fellowship themes, learning new mindsets to motivate your actions as a leader.
 Along the way, you’ll build a network of peers firmly committed to creating equitable outcomes for future teachers and their students.
 Don’t miss out on this unique opportunity!
-Not quite ready to apply?
-Email firstname.lastname@example.org to request more information.
+Fill out this form to request more information about Impact Academy:

 2022 Fellowship Details